jorio/gitfourchette.org/guide/advcommit.rst

 By default, the original commit's author information will be left intact, but the amended commit will automatically record *you* as the committer.
-You can customize this via :guilabel:`Customize Signature` and preview the resulting signature with the eye button (:gficon:`view-visible`, see :ref:`custom-signature`).
+You can customize this via :guilabel:`Edit Author` and preview the result with the eye button (:gficon:`view-visible`, see :ref:`edit-author`).

 .. note::
     To be exact, amending doesn't really *modify* the existing commit.
-Remember, commits are *immutable*: each commit is identified by a unique hash of its contents and metadata (message, signature, etc.).
+Remember, commits are *immutable*: each commit is identified by a unique hash of its contents and metadata (message, author, etc.).
 So, amending actually produces a new commit, then rewrites history to "replace" the HEAD commit.

 .. xxxx tip:: Press :kbd:`Ctrl Shift S` to amend the HEAD commit.